- Key Information

-- The school’s policy is to offer a supportive approach to managing attendance and every effort will be made to work in partnership with parents/carers to improve attendance and address any underlying issues such as sleep, routine, lack of support/services etc whilst working within our Safeguarding guidelines.
+- The school’s policy is to offer a supportive approach to managing attendance and every effort will be made to work in partnership with parents/carers to improve attendance and address any underlying issues such as sleep, routines, ensuring appropriate support/referral to other services etc whilst working within our Safeguarding guidelines.
 Class teams can make resources for families, such as calendars or social stories to support transitions.
 Please just ask your class team or contact Rebecca Greig.

 - Families should notify school of any absence using the email firstname.lastname@example.org or calling the main office on 01483 532239.

 - When a pupil does not attend school and no reasonable explanation is given by the parent/carer we will follow up with contact to parents/carers 30 minutes after morning or afternoon registration closes to identify reason for any pupil absence, record appropriately and notify the relevant staff member e.g. teacher/Attendance Lead/Duty Manager/Headteacher as appropriate.